-Students are required to meet computer competency during the first 30 hours of coursework and before applying for progression to clinical nursing.
-For additional information, visit www.ws.edu and click on the "computer competency" page.

-Developmental education courses must be taken every semester until completed.
+- · Students are required to meet computer competency during the first 30 hours of coursework and before applying for progression to clinical nursing.
+For additional information, visit www.ws.edu and click on the "computer competency" page. - Developmental education courses must be taken every semester until completed. - See criminal background check requirement statement on page 75.